 The Nominating and Governance Committee is currently comprised of Messrs.
-Cline and Hanauer (Chair) and Ms. Devereux-Mills.
+Cline and Hanauer and Ms. Devereux-Mills (Chair).
 Each of the members of the Nominating and Governance Committee is independent for purposes of the NASDAQ listing standards.
 The Nominating and Governance Committee operates under a charter that is available on our website at www.marchex.com.
 The Nominating and Governance Committee identifies individuals qualified to become board members, recommends to the board those persons to be nominated for election to our board at the annual meeting of stockholders, develops and recommends to the board a set of corporate governance principles applicable to the Company and oversees the annual evaluation of the board.
-The Nominating and Governance Committee held four meetings during the fiscal year ended December 31, 2014.
+The Nominating and Governance Committee held four meetings and took action by written consent on one occasion during the fiscal year ended December 31, 2015.